StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 - d = "I discern right actions from wrong actions"
 - c = "I discern individual circumstances"
 - r = "I do right"
-- l = "I have life purpose"
+- l = "I have a life purpose"

 Then